 Mask R-CNN is a CNN architecture to perform both object detection and semantic segmentation.
 It is an extension of Faster R-CNN , with the addition of a branch to predict segmentation mask in parallel with the existing object detection branch for each Region of Interest (RoI).

 The first part of Mask R-CNN is a Region Proposal Network (RPN), identical to the one proposed in Faster R-CNN, which outputs a group of ROIs.
-But what sets mask R-CNN apart from earlier attempts is that each of these ROIs are fed to the network head, which consists of two parallel branches.
-One branch is performing bounding box regression and classification, and the other predicting a binary segmentation mask.
+But what sets mask R-CNN apart from earlier attempts is that each of these ROIs is fed to the network head, which consists of two parallel branches.
+One branch is performing bounding box regression and classification, and the other predicts a binary segmentation mask.
 Thus, Mask R-CNN only predicts the binary mask in the segmentation branch and leaves the classification task to the object detection branch.
 The image is taken from .

 Approach and results